parikhmili9/AmongHuskiesGame/README.md

 # Final Project!
 (Among Huskies)
 For this project, we built a game where users compete in 2 teams to pet a husky, competing for its adoration!
 The game requires 4 players, divided into teams of 2.
 The game terminates when both players from a single team touch the husky sprite of the opposing team.
 During the game, users may chat through the terminal as well.
 The team that pets the husky wins!

+- [known bug] If the husky is fully collided into, as opposed to just tapped, it will like you so much that it will follow you

 ## Team

 **Team Name**: *Team AmongHuskies*